 The largest living animals in the world today aren’t land animals, because on land they must struggle against the forces of gravity to survive, effectively limiting their size.
 The creatures of the oceans can grow much larger, because the buoyancy of the water offers relief from gravity’s effects, allowing them the freedom to grow to gigantic proportions.
 The largest animal ever lives in the sea.
 All species have a largest member.
 The list below discusses each of these largest animals on earth today.

-The Largest Animal Ever: Blue Whale (Balaenoptera musculus)
+The Biggest Animal Ever: Blue Whale (Balaenoptera musculus)

 The Largest Bird: Ostrich (Struthio camelus)